The Gun Club: Final days (1995–1996)

 An increasingly ill Pierce put together a penultimate Gun Club lineup for two shows in Los Angeles in August and September 1995, including guitarists Powers and Mike Martt (ex-Tex & the Horseheads), and the Wayne Kramer rhythm section of bassist Randy Bradbury and drummer Brock Avery.
 The final lineup of the Gun Club, with bassist Elizabeth Montague replacing Bradbury (who was touring with Pennywise), played only one show, the band's last, at The Palace in Hollywood on December 18, 1995.

 On March 25, 1996, Pierce was found unconscious at his father's home in Salt Lake City, Utah.
 He was hospitalized and remained in a coma until his death from a brain hemorrhage on March 31, effectively ending the Gun Club.

+Musical style and influences

+The Gun Club's music has been described as post-punk, punk rock, psychobilly, alternative rock, punk blues and cowpunk.
+They were influenced by punk rock and post-punk bands like Ramones, The Clash, Sex Pistols, The Damned, The Jam and Joy Division and blues musicians including Son House, Blind Willie McTell and Robert Johnson, garage rock bands such as the Kinks and the Sonics, the Detroit and England protopunk sound of bands like the MC5, Dr. Feelgood and the Stooges, in addition to groups like the Cramps, the Velvet Underground.

 Influence

 The White Stripes played "For the Love of Ivy" and "Jack on Fire" (both from Fire of Love) at live shows.
 That band's vocalist and guitarist, Jack White, said, "'Sex Beat', 'She's Like Heroin to Me', and 'For the Love of Ivy'...why are these songs not taught in schools?"

 Swedish punk and rock singer-songwriter Joakim Thåström has referenced the Gun Club and Pierce in several songs, including "Ingen sjunger blues som Jeffrey Lee Pierce", "Samarkanda" and "Beväpna dig med vingar".

 Singer Mark Lanegan included Miami among his favorite recordings, and covered Pierce's "Carry Home" on his 1999 album of cover songs, I'll Take Care of You.

 Canadian rock band Japandroids included "For The Love of Ivy" on their sophomore album Celebration Rock.
 Brian King (vocalist/guitarist) said "the magnitude of discovering The Gun Club cannot be understated."